aradic01/assets-service/README.md

 There are two options when running the service:

-- Running with locally using PostgreSQL database running in Docker
+- Running the app locally using PostgreSQL database running in Docker
 - Running it completely with Docker (recommended)

 > Note: To run the service locally, you should have Node.js 20+ installed!